 How PR agencies can help

-What most startups do is pay big bucks to startup PR agencies with hopes of getting covered in huge publications.
+What most startups do is pay big bucks to startup PR agencies in the hopes of getting covered in huge publications.
 Most of the time, this doesn’t really happen.
-Smart startups target blogs and middle-level to lower-level or even local media companies.
+Smart startups target blogs and mid-level to lower-level or even local media companies.
 Strategic startup founders also prefer to go for agencies like Pressfarm that specialize in working with startups.
 Such agencies can help startups to generate publicity with a modest budget.

 You’ll find this in any journalist’s article or public profile on the publication’s website.